 Lighttpd tries to open() the CGI.
 If this fails with EACCES, the request returns 403.
 This shouldn't happen: if the request is to be handled by a CGI, it needs to be executable by the Lighttpd user, but there's no reason it should have to be readable.
 I have an strace if you want, though it's not very informative (just shows open() returning EACCES).

-#4 Updated by stbuehler about 5 years ago
+#4 Updated by stbuehler over 5 years ago

 - Status changed from Reopened to Wontfix

 Yes, you can execute "not readable" files, although it is useless if you don't set SUID also (without SUID you can just LD_PRELOAD anything you want).

 The open() is from our stat code; i don't intend to change the semantics of it, so you have to live with the current behaviour - just provide a readable wrapper script (and perhaps replace SUID with sudo):